siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 instantiation of the idea of a number into something concrete.
 The lower-case
 $n$ is its inner state.

 The word *real* matters: ultrareals are only positive.
-What standard arithmetic marks with a minus sign is not a negative ultrareal; it is a rotated presentation, comparison, opposition, or bookkeeping direction.
+A thing can be called "negative" by role, direction, debt, opposition, comparison, or bookkeeping side.
+The existing thing remains positive.
+What standard arithmetic marks with a minus sign is not a negative ultrareal; it is relation data or an ordinary sign convention placed on a positive value.

 The word *ultra* matters too.
 Ultrareals are not merely the usual real positive numbers renamed.
 They keep track of something standard arithmetic does not